 Leave the Money in Your Former Employer’s 401(k)

-In any case, unless your former employer’s plan has outstanding investment options or unique benefits, however, leaving your 401(k) behind rarely makes sense.
-According to the Bureau of Labor Statistics, the average US worker changes jobs 11 times throughout a career.
+In any case, unless your former employer’s plan has outstanding investment options or unique benefits, leaving your 401(k) behind rarely makes sense.
+According to the Bureau of Labor Statistics, the average U.S. worker changes jobs 12 times throughout a career.